dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
-Current Cycle 136 - almost perfect!
+Current Cycle 137 - this animated workflow is still borked, no real progress, slight regression Cycle 136 - almost perfect!
 Cycle 135 - more great progress keep it up this DCE is feeling like the real deal!
 Cycle 134 - two tiny issues and a rethink on the approach to .gitignore Cycle 133 - `Generate prompt.md` doesnt work (the initial one during onboarding seems to work, they both basically do the same)